Tutorial 4: Channel file / MEG-MRI coregistration

 When trying to bring external data into the Brainstorm environment, a common source of confusion is the difference between the two popup menus Review and Import:

 Import MEG/EEG: Extract segments of recordings (epochs) from an external file and saves copies of them in the Brainstorm database.
-You should not be using this menu until you have fully pre-processed your recordings.
+You should not be using this menu until you have fully pre-processed your recordings, or if you are importing files that are already epoched or averaged.

 Display the sensors